Skip to main content

 • Commercial register entry (if available)

-• Any other documents that we request separately during the opening process.
+• Any other documents that we request separately during the process of opening a business account.

-Furthermore, this data is used to maintain the business relationship with you or your employer/client, in particular to inform you about significant business-related matters such as the availability of our services or new products, for invoicing and generally to provide our services.
+Furthermore, this data is used to maintain the business relationship with you or your employer/client, in particular to inform you about significant businessrelated matters such as the availability of our services or new products, for (voluntary) surveys, for combating fraud, for invoicing and generally to provide our services.

 For the processing of transactions and in the event of related questions or complaints, the following personal data related to you will be processed: